-The Ruta Sur Highway has long been awaiting its final segment over canyon Quisiga, finally linking Boquete to the rest of Chiriqui’s fertile highlands where the majority of the nation’s food is produced.
+The Ruta Sur Highway has long been awaiting its final bit over canyon Quisiga, finally linking Boquete to the rest of Chiriqui’s lush highlands where the majority of the nation’s food is produced.
 Of course this road goes in two directions!
-And so, the quaint towns of the highlands are also now linked to the tourist/retiree hotspot, Boquete.
+And so, the quaint towns of the hills are also now linked to the tourist/retiree hotspot, Boquete.
 What will this new found accessibility mean we wonder, for the small towns and the value of their properties?

 The road was first green lit back in 2010, in response to a large public opposition to a proposed road through the Amistad National Park.
 The purpose of this rejected road was to connect the agricultural communities of Northern Panama, and to offer a glimpse into an ecological wonderland on the border of Panama and Costa Rica.
 By the time the UNESCO heritage committee had threatened to revoke the title of the park, the park’s road plans had already been cancelled and Ruta Sur plans were in place.

 In 2017, after the state had invested 22.7 million USD, final destination Boquete was only a few kilometers away.
 As governments change in Panama, projects are often put on hold and the Ruta Sur was subjected to its circumstance.
 Recently, the new Panamanian government initiative to improve the entire Volcan area, has sparked up the project again.
 The result is quite impressive!

 Now tourists and commuters alike are able to drive 3/4s of the circumference of Volcan Baru visiting all the towns the Highway strings together: Boquete, Palmira, Potrerillos Arriba, Potrerillos Abajo, Palma Real, Cuesta de Piedra, Cordillera, Volcan, Cerro Punta, to name a few.